tsileo/blobstash/README.md

 - Client only query the server and send blobs to it (the client take care of chunking/building blobs)
 - Read-only FUSE file system to navigate backups/snapshots
 - Optional encryption (using [go.crypto/nacl secretbox](http://godoc.org/code.google.com/p/go.crypto/nacl))
-- Take snapshot automatically every x minutes, using a separate client-side daemon (provides Arq/time machine like backup)
+- Take snapshot automatically every x minutes, using a separate client-side scheduler (provides Arq/time machine like backup)
 - Possibility to incrementally archive blobs to AWS Glacier (with a recovery command-line tool)
 - Strong test suite (unit tests + integration tests)
 - Support for backing-up multiple hosts (you can force a different host to split backups into "different buckets")